ScratchAddons/website-v2/content/docs/developing/_index.md

 ---
 title: Developing
 ---
-Check out this section for our
+Check out this section for our docs for developers!